-1 The NPC is the highest organ of State power in China; it is the law maker in China.
+&lt;sup>1 The NPC is the highest organ of State power in China; it is the law maker in China.

-2 Now SAMR.
+&lt;sup>2 Now SAMR.

-The Agricultural Product Quality and Safety Law (2006)
+The Agricultural Product Quality and Safety Law

-The Law pertains to quality and safety management of primary edible products derived from agriculture (edible agricultural products3), as well as agricultural inputs (pesticides and fertilizers).
-Once these products enter the market, they are subject to the 2015 Food Safety Law.
+The Agricultural Product Quality and Safety Law pertains to quality and safety management of primary edible products derived from agriculture ("edible agricultural products"), as well as agricultural inputs (pesticides and fertilizers).
+Once these products enter the PRC market, they are subject to the 2015 Food Safety Law.

 Originally published in 2006, draft revisions to the Agricultural Product Quality and Safety Law were initially released for domestic comment by MARA in June 2019.
-On October 23, 2021, the National People's Congress of China (NPC) released the most recent version of the revised draft law and solicited domestic comments (GAIN report CH2021-0172).
-The revised draft Law has 81 articles in eight chapters, covering a broad range of topics related to agricultural products including risk management and standard development, production, packaging and labeling, oversight, and legal liabilities.
-The Revised Draft is expected to undergo additional review by the NPC before it is finalized.
+On October 23, 2021, the NPC released the revised draft law and solicited domestic comments (GAIN report CH2021-0172).
+The final updated law was published by the NPC on September 2, 2022, and entered into force on January 1, 2023.
+The law replaced the previous law of the same title which was issued in 2006.
+Though domestically focused, some articles of the law hold the potential to impact trade (GAIN Report CH2022-0106).